-The late Prince Philip was very involved in designing it and the diamonds in it came from his mother’s tiara.
+Prince Philip was very involved in designing it and the diamonds in it came from his mother’s tiara.

 So it’s a truly special and meaningful family heirloom and the Queen’s all-time favourite piece of jewellery despite the fact that she owns some of the worlds largest diamonds and most expensive treasures.

 It’s plain to see from her outfits that The Queen is a huge lover of pearl jewellery.
 Her Majesty is especially famous for wearing multiple-strand pearl necklaces.